openmrs/openmrs-module-mamba-etl/README.md

    This user is needed with the right priviledges because once the MambaETL module has been deployed, at starts up, there is a liquibase changeset that needs to run and do two things:
    -  Create the specified ETL database (`analysis_db` by default)
-   -  Drop and Create a number of MambaETL stored procedures and Functions in the `analysis-db`
+   -  Drop and Create a number of MambaETL stored procedures and Functions in your specified `analysis database`
    ![routines.png](_markdown%2Froutines.png)